hyp-YupengHe/Mathematica-Homework/README.md

-# Mathematica-Homework
+# Mathematica-Assignment
-Homework of Math Experiment Class by exploiting Mathematica
+Assignment of Math Experiment Class by exploiting Mathematica